ftsrg/gamma/plugins/vis/README.md

 ## Graphviz

+For the newest PlantUML version, the installation of Graphviz is no longer necessary as PlantUML is released with packed Graphviz binaries.
+Nevertheless, you can still install Graphviz separately if you want to as follows.

 You can download Graphviz from the following site: https://graphviz.gitlab.io/download/.

 For Windows, the stable packages for version 2.38 can be found here: https://graphviz.gitlab.io/_pages/Download/Download_windows.html.